EIT-NLP/ViCA/README.md

 - `T2V_LAYERS`: Controls which transformer layers in the LLM apply text-vision cross-attention.
-  Only the specified layers perform cross-modal interaction between text and visual tokens; all remaining layers function as standard self-attention layers.
+  Only the specified layers perform cross-attention between text and visual tokens; all remaining layers process only text tokens.